Cultivating Papaya in Florida's Residential Gardens

 Spacing and Pruning

-Plant papaya trees in full sun, spacing them 7 to 10 ft apart from other structures.
-Pruning is generally not necessary as the main growing point is at the top.
+Be careful about planting papaya trees in full sun.
+It is necessary for good growth of this plant.
+Also, keep spacing of 7 to 10 ft apart from other structures.
+Pruning is generally unnecessary as the main growing point is at the top.
 However, if side shoots develop, select 1 or 2 vigorous ones for growth and remove the rest.
 Staking these shoots can help support the weight of the fruit and protect against wind damage.
 Regularly removing dead leaves can reduce fruit scarring and decrease disease and insect issues.

 Soil Requirements